myhomes4u/myhomes4u/MAIL_SERVICE_NO_THIRD_PARTY_SETUP.md

 [User's Message]

 ---
-This email was sent from your Grandoria Hotel website contact form.
+This email was sent from your MyHome4u website contact form.
 ```

 ## Troubleshooting